Voestalpine: Post war, development of Linz-Donawitz process (1948–1990)

-In the summer of 1948 VÖEST, ÖAMG and Swiss Roll AG agreed to co-develop the basic oxygen steelmaking process proposed by Robert Durrer (itself a development of Henry Bessemer's 1858 patent).
-By June 1949 VÖEST developed an adaptation of Durrer's process, the LD (Linz-Donawitz) process, (German: LD Verfahren; U.S. names: Oxygen Converter Process, Basic Oxygen Furnace Process, BOP, OSM).
-In December 1949 the VÖEST and the ÖAMG committed to building their first 30-ton oxygen converters.
+In the summer of 1948, VÖEST, ÖAMG and Swiss Roll AG agreed to co-develop the basic oxygen steelmaking process proposed by Robert Durrer (itself a development of Henry Bessemer's 1858 patent).
+By June 1949, VÖEST developed an adaptation of Durrer's process, the LD (Linz-Donawitz) process, (German: LD Verfahren; U.S. names: Oxygen Converter Process, Basic Oxygen Furnace Process, BOP, OSM).
+In December 1949, the VÖEST and the ÖAMG committed to building their first 30-ton oxygen converters.
 They were put into operation in November 1952 and May 1953 and temporarily created a surge in steel-related research.
 Thirty-four thousand businesspeople and engineers visited the VÖEST converter by 1963.
 The LD process reduced processing time and capital costs per ton of steel, contributing to the competitive advantage of Austrian steel.
-However, errors made by the VÖEST and the ÖAMG management in licensing their technology made control over its adoption elsewhere impossible and by the end of the 1950s the Austrians lost their competitive edge.
+However, errors made by the VÖEST and the ÖAMG management in licensing their technology made control over its adoption elsewhere impossible and, by the end of the 1950s, the Austrians had lost their competitive edge.

 VÖEST was merged with Österreichisch-Alpine Montangesellschaft and other companies in the 1970s, and the resulting company took the name Vöest-Alpine AG.

 Restructuring of Austria's nationalised industries by 1988 produced a company called Voest-Alpine Stahl AG.

 Private corporation (1990–2001)

 In 1990, Österreichische Industrieholding AG (Austrian Industry Holding AG) became Austrian Industries AG as it took the first steps toward privatisation.
 In 1993, three companies formed from Austrian Industries AG--Voest-Alpine Technologie AG, and Voest-Alpine Stahl AG, and Böhler-Uddeholm.
 Privatisation began in 1995, when Voest-Alpine got listed on Vienna Stock Exchange. and the government sold its last shares of the company in 2003.
 Voest-Alpine Stahl owned 21.25 of Voest-Alpine Technologie, which was the parent company of the former Voest-Alpine plant-building unit Voest-Alpine Industrieanlagenbau, split from the larger company in 1956.

-In 2001, voestalpine bought Polynorm, a Bunschoten, Netherlands manufacturer of auto parts, for $118 million.
-The company's goal was a 15 percent share of European auto-body parts.
+During 2001, Voestalpine bought Polynorm, a Bunschoten, Netherlands manufacturer of auto parts, in exchange for $118 million.
+At the time, the company stated its goal to be a 15 percent share of European auto-body parts.

 In 1998, Voest-Alpine Stahl and Vossloh AG joined to purchase 90 percent of VAE Group.
 The Austrian manufacturer of railroad switches, turnout systems and related products was founded in 1851. as Hugo-Hütte by Hugo Henckel von Donnersmarck and owned by Österreichisch-Alpine Montangesellschaft from 1889 until that company's 1973 merger with Voest-Alpine AG, and had been independent since 1990.
-In 2002 the 45% Vossloh share in VAE was bought by Voest-Alpine for €140 million, and in 2003 VAE Group GmbH became a subsidiary of voestalpine Bahnsysteme division.
+During 2002, the 45% Vossloh share in VAE was bought by Voest-Alpine for €140 million, and in 2003 VAE Group GmbH became a subsidiary of voestalpine Bahnsysteme division.